 Personality model

-The Big Five is the most well-known personality model in the world.
-But science doesn't stand still.
-Here you'll learn what the Big Five measures, where it falls short, and why Innerscape chose HEXACO instead.
+The Big Five — also called the OCEAN model or Five Factor Model — is the most widely researched personality test in the world.
+Here you'll learn what the five factors measure, how a Big Five test works, and why Innerscape chose the broader HEXACO model with a sixth dimension.

 What is the Big Five?

-The Big Five — also known as the OCEAN model or Five Factor Model — is the most widely researched personality model in psychology.
-Developed through decades of lexical research by Costa, McCrae, and others, it describes personality along five broad factors.
+The Big Five personality test — also known as the OCEAN model or Five Factor Model — is the most widely researched personality model in psychology.
+Developed through decades of lexical research by Lewis Goldberg, Paul Costa, Robert McCrae, and others, the Big Five describes personality along five broad factors: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism (together forming the acronym OCEAN).

 The model is robust, cross-culturally validated, and forms the basis of most personality tests you'll find online.
 But robust does not mean complete.
-More recent analysis of personality lexicons across more than twelve languages shows that five factors are not enough to fully describe human behavior.
+Recent analysis of personality lexicons across more than twelve languages shows that five factors are not enough to fully describe human behavior — a consistent sixth dimension keeps emerging.

 O